Finnish municipalities and regions

 The municipal council may set up committees to operate under the local executive or, alternatively, standing committees for managing functions of a permanent nature.
 The responsibilities of the committees may include social and health care services, education, urban planning, the environment, and cultural and leisure services.

-The chief executive works subordinate to the local executive as the head of municipal administration, financial management and other activities.
+Both a chief executive and a mayor work subordinate to the local executive as the head of municipal administration, financial management and other activities.

 Finland believes in equal representation and participation of both genders in municipal decision-making.
 According to gender quota rules, at least 40 per cent of the members of municipal decision-making bodies must be women, with the exception of councillors, who are elected in local elections.
-Women account for 39 per cent of municipal councillors (2017).
+In the 2021 municipal elections, 40.1 per cent of the elected councillors were women.

 Local authority corporation